 - 2019.
 A developmental perspective on the evolution of the nervous system.
 Developmental Biology.
 1-12.

 - 2018.
 Xenacoelomorph neuropeptidomes reveal a major expansion of neuropeptide systems during early bilaterian evolution.
-Molecular biology and evolution.
+Molecular Biology and Evolution (MBE).
 2528-2543.

 - 2018.
 Plan S: -Håper Nature legger om.